c0dengineer/Assignment-2/README.md

 # Assignment-2
 Task-1 : Check if a Number is Even or Odd.

-First it takes the integer from the user.
+First it takes a integer from the user.
 Using if-else statement it checks whether the number is even or odd.
 Test Expression of if statement is (a%2 == 0).
-This expression means if a is divided by 2 reminder is 0.
+This expression means if 'a' is divided by 2 reminder is 0.
 It is for even condition.
 When this condition become false then odd condition will execute.

 Task 2 : Sum of Integers from 1 to 50 Using a Loop.